Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Real Data Examples

+should be labeled as potential outliers.
+Hence, this dataset has 14 lower outliers (-6.53, -5.44, -5.39, -5.09, -5.08, -4.77, -4.64, -4.62, -4.51, -4.41, -4.39, -4.31, -4.24, -4.05) and 9 upper outliers (4.34, 4.41, 4.50, 4.57, 4.94, 6.33, 6.37, 6.53, 7.67), which corresponds to roughly 1\% contamination in each tail.
+Since we selected $a = 1-b \geq 0.02$, all the gQLS estimators used here offer sufficient protection against the non-parametrically identified outliers.

+Furthermore, this preliminary analysis can be formally validated by applying the goodness-of-fit tests \eqref{gof1}, {\em with simulated thresholds\/}, and \eqref{gof2}.
+The results are summarized in Table 5.1.
 As is evident from the table, the Logistic distribution provides the best fit among the candidate models, with its $p$-values significantly exceeding the 0.10 level under both tests.
 Note that the more robust estimators (i.e., those with higher $a = 1-b$) achieve better fits according to the chi-square test \eqref{gof1}.
 This pattern is particularly evident in the case of the Normal distribution and $a=0.10, \, b=0.90$, but it is not surprising because as $a = 1-b$ increases the quantile range for which residuals are calculated shrinks making the fit better.
 On the other hand, the test \eqref{gof2} computes residuals on the universal set of 50 quantile levels (from 0.01 to 0.99) and practically shows no sensitivity to the choice of $a$ and $b$.

+Finally, it is important to keep in mind that although for the dataset considered here, we see a clear ``winner'' among the five fitted models, it would be prudent to retain the other two models -- Laplace and Normal -- for sensitivity checks, contract pricing, or other risk management applications.